wp-plugins/pre-publish-reminders/readme.txt

 1. Upload nfoppreminder.php to your '/wp-content/plugins/' directory.
 1. Activate your plugin through the 'Plugins' menu in WordPress.
 1. Manage your plugin under the manage tab in the administration menu.

+== Frequently Asked Questions ==

+To the best of my knowledge, there are no questions asked about this plugin.
+If you have any, let me know!

+== Screenshots ==

+1. The administration screen in action.
+2. The awesome list displayed below your submit button.